jquan114/Track-Income-Expense/README.md

 ## Future Enhancements
 In the future I will like to implement table, rows,and columns to better organize the users information.
+I also want the user to be able to login in their own personal account.
+Lastly I'd like to implement a total of their income and expenses at the buttom of the page once their put their information in.